NikhilSaiCH/mslearn-ai-fundamentals/Instructions/Labs/AI900-Gettingstarted/M16-Gettingstarted.md

 ## Overview

-In this lab, you'll learn how to create and deploy a generative AI model using Azure AI Foundry.
+In this lab, you'll learn how to create and deploy a generative AI model using Microsoft Foundry.
 You'll then build and test an AI agent capable of performing language tasks like translation and detection.

 ## Objectives

 By the end of this lab, you will:

-1. Create an Azure AI Foundry project using the gpt-4o model
+1. Create an Microsoft Foundry project using the gpt-4o model
 2. Create an AI agent
 3. Test your agent